hed-standard/hed-python/hedschema/README.md

-# hedconversion
+# hedschema

-hedconversion is a Python 3 package that converts representations of the HED specification to different representations.
+hedschema is a Python 3 package that converts representations of the HED specification to different representations.

 ### What is HED?